Counting special Lagrangian classes and semistable Mukai vectors for K3 surfaces

 In addition to the K\"ahler form $\omega$, if we also take a nonvanishing holomorphic 2-form $\Omega$ on $X$ into account, then we can define special Lagrangian (sLag) submanifolds of phase $\phi$, which are Lagrangian submanifolds $L$ such that $\iota^*\Omega=e^{i\phi}d\vol|_L$, where $\phi$ is a constant and $d\vol$ is the volume form induced by the K\"ahler metric determined by $\omega$.
 Define the set of irreducible special Lagrangian classes with respect to $\omega, \Omega$ to be

-The following proposition characterizes special Lagrangian classes. \begin{lemma}[Lai-Lin-Schaffler, {\cite[Lemma 2.2]{LaiLinSchaffler}}] \end{lemma} (Note that notation-wise for us $\SLag(X,\omega, \Omega)$ consists of only the classes represented by special Lagrangians that are irreducible, but the same notation in \cite{LaiLinSchaffler} does not require irreducibility, but the above lemma is indeed about irreducible Lagrangians.)
+{Using the hyperk\"ahler rotation and standard facts about holomorphic curves, one has the following lemma.} \begin{lemma}[Lai-Lin-Schaffler, {\cite[Lemma 2.2]{LaiLinSchaffler}}] \end{lemma} Note that notation-wise for us $\SLag(X,\omega, \Omega)$ consists of only the classes represented by special Lagrangians that are irreducible.
+The same notation in \cite{LaiLinSchaffler} does not require irreducibility, but the above lemma is indeed about irreducible Lagrangians.

 \begin{rmk} By \cite[Proposition~3.3]{LaiLinSchaffler}, given a lattice $\Lambda'\subsetneq\Lambda\cong H^2(X,\bZ)$, there exists a K\"ahler K3 surface $(X,\omega)$ such that $\Lag(X,\omega)\cong \Lambda'$ if and only if $\Lambda'$ is proper, saturated, and such that $(\Lambda')^\perp\subseteq\Lambda$ contains a vector with positive self-intersection.
 Hence in general we don't have control on the signature of $\Lag(X,\omega)$; also, the lattice could be degenerate. \end{rmk}